 Today, hemp is used to make numerous commercial and industrial products, including rope, bioplastics, composite materials, paper, building materials, textiles, food (hemp seeds, milk, juices, and oil), cannabidiol (CBD), clothing, shoes, insulation, biofuel, and as a ‘mop crop’ for soil and water purification.

-Since hemp was only recently legalized in the United States, state legislatures, as well as state and federal agencies, including the U.S. Food & Drug Administration (FDA) and USDA, are rushing to promulgate statutes, rules and regulations to regulate the industry.
+Since hemp was only recently legalized in the United States, state and federal agencies, including the U.S. Food & Drug Administration (FDA) and USDA, are rushing to promulgate statutes, rules and regulations to regulate the industry.

-The Cannabis, Hemp and CBD attorneys at Gordon & Rees understand the issues facing your hemp businesses.
-The attorneys will serve as Your 50 STATE Partner® helping you transport your hemp products to market, evaluating and minimizing the risks of seizeure, as well as helping you grow, market, and sell your products.
+The Cannabis, Hemp and CBD attorneys at GRSM understand the issues facing your hemp businesses.
+The attorneys will serve as Your 50 State Law Firm™ helping you transport your hemp products to market, evaluating and minimizing the risks of seizure, as well as helping you grow, market, and sell your products.
 We also counsel on proper labeling, disclaimers, warnings, and other aspects of risk avoidance.
 Should a dispute arise, we have seasoned attorneys ready to assist.

 Countries That Have Legalized Hemp

 Return to the Cannabis, Hemp & CBD overview.